 Crude glycerine is a viscous liquid with a naturally sweet taste and light yellow to dark brown in color.
 It is the impure form of refined glycerine.
 Crude glycerine is derived from both natural and chemical feedstocks.
 Glycerine occurs in combined form in vegetable oils and fats as triglycerides.
 It is also found in animal fats.
 Crude glycerine is obtained as a byproduct from the biodiesel manufacturing plant and oleochemical industries.

 Emphasis has been placed on the usage of renewable energy, resulting in an increase in the production of biodiesel.
 As crude glycerine is a byproduct in the production of biodiesel, there is a corresponding increase in the production of crude glycerine.
 Crude glycerine specification commonly includes 80% glycerine and the rest is made up of impurities such as methanol, soap, catalyst, salts, non-glycerine organic matter, and water.

 The remaining crude glycerine is utilized as an intermediary chemical through thermo-chemical conversions.
 The product propylene glycol is manufactured from crude glycerine through a process called hydrogenolysis.
-The propylene glycol is utilized as an antifreeze compound and as a fuel additive in methanol fueled vehicles.
+Propylene glycol is utilized as an antifreeze compound and as a fuel additive in methanol-fueled vehicles.

 Crude glycerine is able to be used in composting through various biological conversions.
 The product succinic acid is produced from the fermentation process of crude glycerine with the bacterium Anaerobiospirillum succinic.
 In addition, further research has suggested that algal fermentation may convert crude glycerine into omega-3 polyunsaturated fatty acid.